 “Why aren’t you still prime minister?”
 That, inevitably, was the first question on last night’s Q&A special with Malcolm Turnbull.
 Several hundred questions were submitted to the ABC, covering key aspects of policy during Turnbull’s prime ministership, but the program was not designed as a post-mortem on his government.

 For viewers, the drawcard was the opportunity to get an insight into the internal dynamics of the coup.
-With memes of Scott Morrison’s blue bus cruising the internet, rebranded as “The Bus I Threw Malcolm Under,” here was Turnbull’s own opportunity for some roadkill.
-He reeled off a list of names — Dutton, Abbott, Hunt, Cormann, Fifield, Ciobo, Cash, Keenan, Taylor — but the rapid, broad-brush indictment added nothing to what we know already.
+With memes of Scott Morrison’s blue bus buzzing around the internet, rebranded as “The Bus I Threw Malcolm Under,” here was Turnbull’s own opportunity for some roadkill.
+He reeled off his list of villains — Dutton, Abbott, Hunt, Cormann, Fifield, Ciobo, Cash, Keenan, Taylor — but the rapid, broad-brush indictment added nothing to what we know already.

-A public forum such as this is not the place for teasing out the intricacies of betrayal and vendetta.
+A public forum like this is not the place for teasing out the intricacies of betrayal and vendetta.
 That takes time, and needs to be steered by canny investigative journalism of the kind we’ve seen from Four Corners and in The Killing Season.
-Turnbull could not give away any of the juicier details of the infighting without collateral damage to his own image.
+Turnbull couldn’t give away any of the juicier details of the infighting without collateral damage to his own image.

-And it was clear from the outset that restoring his image was his overriding priority in this program.
+And it was clear from the outset that restoring his image was his overriding priority.
 The interplay between Turnbull and his interrogators rolled out like a bland version of question time in the House.

 There were the Dorothy Dixers, including the opening question, prefaced as it was by a flattering resume of the state of affairs prior to the coup: “Given that the economy is ticking along nicely, unemployment rates are at decade-long lows, business confidence high and a chance for the mythical budget surplus next year…” Other questioners served up opportunities for Turnbull to comment on his mistreatment by the media and on the appalling behaviour of the insurgents, and to discourse on what kind of ex–prime minister he wanted to be.